kimlulz/lulzbuntu/README.md

 PS1='\[\e[0m\][\[\e[0;1;91m\]\u\[\e[0m\]|\[\e[0;1m\]$?\[\e[0m\]] \[\e[0;1;3;4m\]\w\[\e[0m\] \[\e[0;92m\]\$ \[\e[0m\]'
 neofetch
 ```
-It can be install lolcat, fortune, cowsay for optional
+It can be install lolcat, fortune, cowsay for optional.
+(Also it will automatically write on .bashrc for these packages..)

 ## zsh_install.sh